 “It felt like a better way to do things,” Murtaugh said.
 “It’s extremely hard to maintain family farms.”

-For the acclaimed gingerbread stout, Murtaugh said 20 pounds of Casselmonte ginger was used in the first batch.
-The last batch required 1,000 pounds of the Powhatan-grown rhizome.
+Murtaugh said 20 pounds of Casselmonte ginger was used in the first batch of acclaimed gingerbread stout; the last batch required 1,000 pounds of the Powhatan-grown rhizome.

 A partnership with Agriberry has provided what Murtaugh called second fruit; perfectly delicious berries with cosmetic blemishes that are usually pureed can also be sold to Hardywood.
 The result has been the Gold Medal Raspberry Stout.

-The first Hardywood outside of Richmond opened in February fall, along a stretch of Main Street in Charlottesville that bridges the University of Virginia campus and the downtown pedestrian mall.
+The first Hardywood outside of Richmond opened in February, along a stretch of Main Street in Charlottesville that bridges the University of Virginia campus and the downtown pedestrian mall.
 The 1,100 square foot taproom of the 3,500 square-foot brewery has 18 taps.

 “In terms of creating new beers, we are sort of doing that in steps, with Charlottesville being the place that we do research and development and creating new beers, Richmond being the place where we can scale them up and if the sales are promising then they will pitch them to our distributors – and brew them here in West Creek,” McKay said.